Jumping spider cheats predators by walking like an ant

 A jumping spider thus has to modify its movements significantly to mimic the behaviour of an ant.
 Is Myrmarachne formicaria able to do that?

 Using three high-speed cameras, the researchers filmed Myrmarachne formicaria, non-mimecic jumping spiders and ants walking across a glass surface and analysed their gaits.
 The analysis revealed that Myrmarachne formicaria imitates the walk of an ant very well.
-It walks on eight legs like other spiders do, but it moves its legs in an ant-like manner.
+The spider walks on eight legs like other spiders do, but it moves its legs in an ant-like manner.
 It imitates the zig-zag behaviour of an ant that follows an odour trail.
 It does make pauses, but only very short ones.
 When stationary, it raises its forelegs, pretending to be an ant with a pair of antennae and three pairs of legs.
 The researchers never observed it leaping.

 Finally, based on the video recordings, Shamble produced animations of an ant, a non-mimic jumping spider and Myrmarachne formicaria, presented these animations to a large predatory spider and observed its response.
 The predator was attracted to all of these targets, but not to the same extent.
 It attacked a jumping spider target more often than an ant target, and, importantly, it was not more likely to attack an ant mimic than an ant.